bpt26/usher_wiki/docs/source/matUtils.rst

   --samples (-s): File containing samples to calculate metrics for.
   --get-parsimony (-g): Calculate and print the total tree parsimony score.
-  --find-epps (-e): Writes an Auspice-compatible two-column tsv of the number of equally parsimonious placements for each sample to the target file.
+  --find-epps (-e): Writes an Auspice-compatible two-column tsv of the number of equally parsimonious placements and neighborhood sizes for each sample to the target file.
-  --find-neighborhood (-n): Writes an Auspice-compatible two-column tsv of the neighborhood size scores to the target file.
+  --record-placements (-o): Name for an Auspice-compatible two-column tsv which records potential parents for each sample in the query set.

 ----------------------
 mask [EXPERIMENTAL]